ppprs/the_rules/rules.md

 * 24v = 60A Fuse
 * 12v = 120A Fuse

 If for whatever reason your machine operates on some funky voltage, your fuse will round down to the nearest number.
-Vehicles are required to have a fuse installed between their batteries and their controller.
+Vehicles are required to have a fuse installed between their power source and their controller.
 Fuses will be provided to teams from the Sanctioning Body.

 #### 2.7.2 Kill Switch
 A Kill Switch system or a method to immediately cut power must be incorporated in the vehicles.
 The kill switch MUST be easy to see and easily identifiable by track marshals.
+All power has to go through the kill switch.
 We heavily suggest teams to have a giant painfully obvious big red button with massively bold letters clearly labeling the button as a Kill Switch.
 NOTE: the Kill Switch must not be your "on" switch nor your throttle.
 Yes, you have to make a separate switch.
 No, it's not too much to ask of you.
 Teams are permitted to seek any system necessary to achieve this, and it is up to the teams to implement it.
 A kill switch will not be part of the $500 budget and it would be really nice if teams that regulary exceed 10mph in a race spared no expense in implementing this.
 PPPRS officials will request teams to prove that the system functions in pre-race inspection.

 ### 2.8 | Controllers